saheedt/trans-far/README.md

 ## Trans-far: A simple file uploader and downloader

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things to note:

 * Ruby version
  2.5.1